Codemon72/React_Course_2022/README.md

 2. cd into `code/lesson02/exercise` and run `npm install`
 3. run `npm start`

-> (little effort was spent on the styling 👉 all on the react magic)

 ### Examples of
 - conditional rendering / short circuiting